pennyphp/penny/docs/dispatcher-and-custum-http-implementation.md

 composer require symfony/http-foundation
 ```

-2. Write your dispatcher that metch FastRouter route by HttpFoundation\Request
+2. Write your dispatcher that uses the `HttpFoundation\Request`

 ```php
 <?php